 The Big Move & More Platforms

 There are actually two large changes that I have done to my plugins.
 First, each and every plugin’s “Abstractions” and Core for bait and switch have moved to .NET Standard 1.0.
 This means that you can easily add them into any .NET Standard library and are 100% backwards compatible with your PCL libraries!
 The other switch was more on the development side of the plugins, which I have moved fully to Visual Studio 2017 and C# 7.
-This means that all new version of my plugins will no longer support Windows Phone 8 Silverlight, Phone 8.1 RT, or Windows Store RT (8.1).
-I additionally will no longer be accepting any new issues or fixing any bugs for those operating system in any of my plugins.
+This means that all new versions of my plugins will no longer support Windows Phone 8 Silverlight, Phone 8.1 RT, or Windows Store RT (8.1).
+I additionally will no longer be accepting any new issues or fixing any bugs for those operating systems in any of my plugins.
 I don’t have the environment to maintain them so I can’t support them.

 What will you support?